Darwin's Game: Anime

+Live-action film

+A live-action film adaptation was announced on July 10, 2026.
+It will be directed by Fumihiko Sori, based on a screenplay by Hayato Miura and Sori.
+Toei Company will distribute the film.
+The film is set to premiere in March 12, 2027.

 Reception

 The series had 10 million copies in circulation by January 2024.

 Anime News Network had four editors review the first episode of the anime: James Beckett was critical of the premiere's "extended running time" being filled with "overdramatic slow motion shots and dubstep music" for a story that insists on its "edgy coolness" without being "exceptionally novel or interesting" besides emitting "hardcore Future Diary or Big Order vibes," calling it "a well-animated and decently directed slice of nothing, and it almost put me to sleep, making it the first show of the season I wholeheartedly recommend skipping."
 Theron Martin commended the episode for not having the "common hallmarks" that King's Game was riddled with by having "more interesting and immediately likable characters", and praised Yoshinobu Tokumoto for supplying the premise with a "techno and rock-based musical score, inventive scene framing and perspectives, and surprising good action animation".
 He noted that it gets bloody throughout the runtime, saying, "If you can handle that, though, then this series has more promise than I would have expected."
 Rebecca Silverman praised the premiere for elevating both "plot and production values" than other survival game stories, but was critical of several suspensions of disbelief moments throughout the runtime, concluding that: "If it is a genre you enjoy, however, this is definitely trying to put its best foot forward."
 Nick Creamer was positive towards the "efficient[ly] and energetic[ally]" pacing through the premise's rules and the battles having "dramatic appeal", highlighting the second fight for its "solid action animation" and "sense of urgency and discovery," but felt it was indistinguishable in terms of "worldbuilding or narrative setup" and the characterizations of both Kaname and Shuka, concluding that: "If you're a fan of battle royales, and characters like Shuka aren't a dealbreaker for you, I'd give it a shot."